 Each bead is labeled with the name of the vaccine, and numbered to show the week it should be received.
 Three non-detachable beads spell out the word ‘MOM’ in bold lettering.

 Caregivers are given the bracelet when they bring their child to receive their first vaccination.
 Each time their child is vaccinated, the corresponding bead will be removed from the bracelet.
 The numbers on the remaining beads remind them when to bring in their child for future vaccines.

-To-date, this approach has been launched in four Woredas in Afar and Oromia regions of Ethiopia, with 200 bracelets given out so far.
-15 health workers in these Woredas have been trained to support the roll-out, alongside the distribution of colorful posters to increase community awareness of the approach.
+To date, this approach has been launched in four Woredas in the Afar and Oromia regions of Ethiopia, with 200 bracelets given out so far.
+Fifteen health workers in these Woredas have been trained to support the rollout, alongside the distribution of colourful posters to increase community awareness of the approach.